Rodriguez helps Red Sox top Tigers 4-1, snap 5-game skid

 Robbie Grossman dropped Alex Verdugo’s drive to right-center in the sixth — the play was ruled a double — giving the Red Sox runners on second and third with one out.
 Derek Holland struck out Hunter Renfroe and pinch-hitter Bobby Dalbec to end the inning.

 Jonathan Schoop made it 4-1 with a solo homer off Josh Taylor in the seventh.
-Grossman walked, and Red Sox manager Alex Cora brought Adam Ottavino in to retire Miguel Cabrera on a soft pop fly.
+Grossman walked, and Cora brought Adam Ottavino in to retire Miguel Cabrera on a soft pop fly.

+“Our bullpen was great tonight,” Cora said.
+“Eddie gave us a chance to win and they closed it out.”

 TRAINER’S ROOM